 Do not offer free readings!

 If you give readings without some sort of exchange you are undermining both your talents and the Tarot, it is a skill and needs to be recognized as such.
 You wouldn’t ask a plumber friend to fix your bathroom for free – the same applies here.
 In addition, people don’t value the messages of a reading if it’s free.
 I know this from firsthand experience.
-If you are not comfortable with receiving money for a reading, exchange skills or ask for a token gesture, perhaps they cook you dinner in return of a sitting.
+If you’re uncomfortable with receiving money for a reading, then perhaps exchange skills or ask for a token gesture–they cook you dinner in return for a sitting.

 Do keep a journal